RidouanBani/RidouanBani.github.io/_pages/cv.md

 McGill Univerity, Montreal, Qc, CANADA

-**Dissertation:** Dynamic connectivity: Consequences of climate change and application to marine protected areas.
+**Dissertation:** Planning matrine protected areas (MPAs): When dispersal traits inteact with ocean currents in a varying environment

  The aim of my PhD thesis is to understand the implications of stochastic dispersal on marine metapopulations and its applications to marine protected areas.
-In general, my thesis involves building realistic mathematical models, analytically derive important metrics, using available biophysical big data and high-power computing machine to test, refine then validate with results
+In general, my thesis involves building realistic mathematical models, analytically derive important metrics, using available biophysical big data and high-power computing machine to test hypothesis about MPAs, refine then validate with results.

 **2013** *M.Sc.
 Applied Mathematics* NorthEasternIllinois University, Chicago, Illinois, USA